Is it worth buying a GoPro for Travel?… Questions Answered & Product Review

-Why did you finally buy one?
+Why did you finally buy a GoPro?

-I’m very lucky in that I have a partner who also loves to travel, and as a surprise present she edited together a bunch of video clips I had taken using my old digital camera in Africa.
+I’m very lucky in that I have a partner who also loves to travel.
+As a surprise present, she edited together a bunch of video clips I had taken using my old digital camera in Africa.
 I was genuinely shocked at how nostalgic I got seeing video as opposed to photos, and then the impending regret that I hadn’t taken more videos of the rest of my trip.

-Which model did you get?
+Which model GoPro did you get?

 I splashed out and got the GoPro Hero 6, as I thought that if I was spending the money I’d want to get the latest tech.
-We chose this model as I had done my research on the different features of different models, and I viewed it as a long term purchase that I would be using for years to come.
+We chose this model as I had done my research on the different features of different models.
+I viewed the camera as a long term purchase that I would be using for years to come.

-How much will it cost?
+How much will a GoPro cost?

-This obviously depends on the model, but currently a GoPro Hero 6 which is the latest model with all the features, will set you back roughly $400, if you’re getting accessories too (which at least one of which, a memory card, you’ll need) then I’d budget $500 all in.
+This obviously depends on the model, but currently a GoPro Hero 6 which is the latest model at the time of writing (early 2018) with all the features, will set you back roughly $400, if you’re getting accessories too (which at least one of which, a memory card, you’ll need) then I’d budget $500 all in.
 There are bundles through Amazon which you can go for at the same time as buying the GoPro itself for accessories.

 What accessories will you need?

-Mainly you’ll NEED to get a memory card for your GoPro as they don’t come with one, I bought a SanDisk Ultra (which I haven’t linked as I wasn’t happy with it for reasons I’ll now explain).
+Mainly you’ll NEED to get a memory card for your GoPro as they don’t come with one.
+I bought a SanDisk Ultra (which I haven’t linked as I wasn’t happy with it for reasons I’ll now explain).

 Screen & Lens Protector

 I bought the ‘Kupton Screen Protector‘, and it’s barely noticeable and has worked extremely well at protecting the screen and lens.
-No matter how much I’m told something is designed for wear and tear, I’ll always want to protect it as much as I can, so for a small extra price I thought it was worth it.
+No matter how much I’m told something is designed for wear and tear, I’ll always want to protect it as much as I can.
+So for a small extra price, it was worth it.

-I bought this ‘Accessories for GoPro‘ one, but there are lots of different sellers selling similar products you can choose from.
+I bought this ‘Accessories for GoPro‘ bundle, but there are lots of different sellers selling similar products you can choose from.
 Althought admittedly I don’t use all of the accessories, for the ones I do use, I found the bundle is pretty reasonable for the amount of kit, and definitely sufficient for most peoples needs.

-If you’re planning to be filming loads, it might be worth considering getting some spare batteries so you never have that dreaded issue of running out of power.
-I ended up buying this set of three batteries and a charger, which also works as a great dock to charge multiple batteries (including the included GoPro official one) at a time.
+If you’re planning to be filming a lot and on high quality settings, you’ll need spare batteries.
+The GoPro will only last just over an hour or so on some settings continuously recording, and you don’t want the issue of running out of power.
+I ended up buying the set of three batteries and a charger linked above.
+This also works as a great dock to charge multiple batteries (including the included GoPro official one) at a time.

-Are they easy to use?
+Are GoPro’s easy to use?

 I would advise taking it out for a test trip, maybe even a walk in the park for example, to use its different features etc. This is a great way to make sure you know how to use it, and also have all you need before you go out on your full travels.

-How do you edit?
+How do you edit video footage?

 What I do whilst I’m travelling is use the ‘QuikStories’ app that you’ll be able to use once you have a GoPro.
-This app is so great and easy to use for editing a day’s worth of footage into a short couple of minutes video you can share.
+This app is so great and easy to use, and works perfectly for editing a day’s worth of footage into a short couple of minutes video you can share.

 What videos have you made?

 There’s not too many on there yet as I’ve only had the GoPro a couple of months and gone on one proper travel trip, but from a 4 day trip in Iceland I made a video of each day.
 These Iceland videos were all edited using QuikStories so you can see what kind of videos this handy little tool produces.

-Are you glad you bought one?
+Are you glad you bought your GoPro?

 Overall, yes I’m very glad I’ve bought one.
 I feel like I can really capture experiences and remember them so much more with video than I can with photos, especially as I’m not a professional photographer.
-It’s so great to look back on travel videos and feel that nostalgia, being able to relive some of those experiences is something I think money can’t buy.
+It’s so great to look back on travel videos and feel that nostalgia.
+Being able to relive some of those experiences is something I think money can’t buy.